psyh/testlib/README.md

 ### Task description

+0. First of all send me email with time estimation and delivery dead-line.

 #### Essential
 1. Don't worry about appearance and design, use default android UI components.
 2. Add module https://github.com/psyh/testlib